-Just like anything else if you maintain the product you can extend the life past the normal lifespan in some cases.
-Maintaining your wheelchair should be something you do not only o extent the life but to keep the best possible experience when you use the chair.
+Just like anything,g else if you maintain the product you can extend the life past the normal li cases.
+Maintaining your wheelchair should be something you do not only o extent your life but to keep the best possible experience when you use the chair.
 This will make things after and it will make using the wheelchair more enjoyable.

 Some areas of the wheelchair that can be most prone to failure should be checked at least every few weeks.